uber/cadence/docs/06_javaclient/02_workflow_interface.md

 - **@SignalMethod** indicates a method that reacts to external signals.
 It must have a `void` return type.
 - **@QueryMethod** indicates a method that reacts to synchronous query requests.

-You can have more than one method with the same annotation.
+You can have more than one method with the same annotation (except @WorkflowMethod).
 For example:
 ```java
 public interface FileProcessingWorkflow {